nuvla/deployment-k8s/prod/03-kafka/README.md

 ## Deploy Operator

-Change directory to `kafka-strimzi-operator` and follow the instructions in `README.md`.
+Change directory to `kafka-strimzi-operator-with-wait` and follow the instructions in `README.md`.

 ## Deploy Kafka